Abde5/notesMA1/INFOF403/deuxieme.md

   ![Languages](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Chomsky-hierarchy.svg/2000px-Chomsky-hierarchy.svg.png)

-  For regular languages we have already presented som tools like *regular expressions, automata* or *scanners*.
+  For regular languages we have already presented some tools like *regular expressions, automata* or *scanners*.

   **DEFINITION:** Let us fix a finite alphabet $\Sigma$. $L$ (on $\Sigma$) is regular iff:
   - $L = \varnothing$ or